scroll-tech/scroll/contracts/src/lido/README.md

 In the case of invariant violation, Lido will have a dispute period to suspend the L1 and L2 bridges.
 Disabled bridges forbid the minting of L2Token and withdrawal of minted tokens till the resolution of the issue.

-### Attack on L1ScrollMessenger
+### Attack to L1ScrollMessenger

 According to the Scroll documentation, `L1ScrollMessenger`:

 > The L1 Scroll Messenger contract sends messages from L1 to L2 and relays messages from L2 onto L1.

-This contract is central in the L2 to L1 communication process since all messages from L2 that passed the challenge period are executed on behalf of this contract.
+This contract is central in the L2-to-L1 communication process since all messages from L2 that verified by the zkevm proof are executed on behalf of this contract.

-In case of a vulnerability in the `L1ScrollMessenger`, which allows the attacker to send arbitrary messages bypassing the dispute period, an attacker can immediately drain tokens from the L1 bridge.
+In case of a vulnerability in the `L1ScrollMessenger`, which allows the attacker to send arbitrary messages bypassing the the zkevm proof, an attacker can immediately drain tokens from the L1 bridge.

 Additional risk creates the upgradeability of the `L1ScrollMessenger`.
 Exist a risk of an attack with the replacement of the implementation with some malicious functionality.
 Such an attack might be reduced to the above vulnerability and steal all locked tokens on the L1 bridge.